 If you have any questions about why we do certain things, do not hesitate to ask.

-We have lots of young families and a dedicated children’s programs for toddlers (walking age and older), early primary school.
+We have lots of young families and run a simple children’s programs for toddlers (walking age and older) to early primary school.
 Our gatherings are fairly informal and inclusive of older children and young adults.

 All of our children’s ministry volunteers hold a current Registration to Work with Vulnerable People card and have received Safe Places training.